nfreear/nfreear.github.io/_posts/2015-10-02-open-media-player-jisc-challenge.md

 We're excited about the potential for these innovations.
 Please show your support by voting on the Jisc Elevator web site.

-Also take some to look at the other great ideas people have submitted.
+Also take some time to look at the other great ideas people have submitted.

 Thank you!